Ogbulelilly/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-copies the string pointed to by src, including the terminating null byte
+ convert a string to an integer.